mteam88/mteam88/README.md

 Love to learn.
 Excellent at Python, not excellent at rust.
 If you like Windows more than Linux, delete your computer.
 Now.

-* 🌍  I'm based in Maryland, USA
+* 🌍  I'm based in USA, EST
 * 🧠  I'm learning rust
 * 🤝  I'm open to collaborating on Anything
 * ⚡  "An open book is an open mind, but an open mind opens books."